CLIMAAX/workflow_template/README.md

 Workflows template repository:

 - [ ] Make sure to replace all occurrences of HAZARD (in the `README.md`, `environment.yml`, etc.) after copying this template.
 - [ ] If possible, please use the package versions as specified in the environment.yml file of this template.
 We aim to keep a consistent enviroment throughout all CLIMAAX workflow repositories to allow for a seamless assessment of multiple hazards in a single environment.
-Nevertheless, please remove packages that are not used by workflows from the hazard repository's `environment.yml` file, but keep the `pip`, `jupyterlab`, `notebook`, `jupyterlab-myst` and `ipykernel` packages for convenience of the user.
+Nevertheless, please remove packages that are not used by workflows from the hazard repository's `environment.yml` file, but keep the `ipykernel`, `jupyterlab-myst`, `jupyterlab`, `notebook` and `pip` packages for convenience of the user.
 - [ ] Only include a section on running with binder if the workflows actually start/run there.